mosheduminer/lexical-solid/README.md

 # Lexical Dependencies

+Currently using lexical packages version `0.18.0`, and ported from [@lexical/react](https://www.npmjs.com/package/@lexical/react) of the same version tag.

 This package pins `lexical` and the `@lexical/*` packages to specific minor versions.
-This means that you cannot upgrade your lexical version without upgrading `lexical-solid` (well, maybe you could, but it'd be buggy).
-See [#5](https://github.com/mosheduminer/lexical-solid/issues/5) for some discussion.
+This means that you can only upgrade your lexical version to the latest _patch_ version compatible with the current version.
+Attempting to upgrade the minor version will result in a broken state due to mismatched packages.
+See [#5](https://github.com/mosheduminer/lexical-solid/issues/5) for some discussion of the pinning strategy.

 # License